kamberoFF/mern-threads-clone/README.md

 ## Getting Started

-Firstly you will need to install all the needed packages and everything else.
-This is the tutorial for the app if you want to watch it: https://www.youtube.com/watch?v=O5cmLDVTgAs&t=17421s&ab_channel=JavaScriptMastery
+Firstly you will need to install all the needed packages and everything else. \n This is the tutorial for the app if you want to watch it: https://www.youtube.com/watch?v=O5cmLDVTgAs&t=17421s&ab_channel=JavaScriptMastery